 Earaches and ear pain can have a number of causes, but not matter the cause, they are no fun!
-Here are some ideas for natural earache relief using things you might have around the home–and they really work!
+Here are some ideas for natural earache remedies using things you might have around the home–and they really work!

 As I said, earaches have many causes, some of which are fluid behind the ear, ear infections, irritation, and inflammation from an illness.